 - Exercise – is one of the most important aspects of keeping a dog fit and healthy.
 When faced with joint disease, exercise should be limited to leash walking, swimming or other low-impact exercises until the joint becomes stabilized and muscle atrophy is reversed.
 Just controlling pain and allowing a dog to over-exercise will thwart any attempt by the animal to reconstruct damaged cartilage and will cause the osteoarthritis cycle to continue.

 - Steroid and NSAID Treatment – may be effective in relieving pain and discomfort when an animal first presents with osteoarthritis but, is not a safe long-term strategy.
 Starting an animal on ArthraPro™ at the same time will greatly limit the need for additional steroid or NSAID therapy thereby minimizing the potential side effects usually associated with these medications.

 - Prevention – Proactive supplementation of specific joint health ingredients in large breed dogs, athletic animals and those breeds having a high incidence of hip dysplasia is also highly recommended.
 Choosing a safe and effective product early in life may go a long way towards eliminating more costly and painful events down the road.

 - If you use a choke collar or common neck style leash, cervical damage can result from dogs that pull, leap or jerk against the collar or owners that believe jerking back on the collar is a good way to correct poor behaviors while walking.

+We hope this complete guide of arthritis is cats and dogs has been helpful.
 Check out our products for Complete Joint Care.